Pontoon Tiny House: Considerations Before Building or Buying

 Pontoon Tiny House Ownership

-This is an awful lot to consider before building, or buying, a pontoon tiny house.
+This is an awful lot to consider before building, or buying, a pontoon tiny houseboat.
 But when you consider that it's truly a house (even though it floats), there are many costs and considerations to think about.

 Thorough planning, research and a simple financial plan can guide you on your way to tiny houseboat living on your pontoon.
 Won't that all be worth it?